About Microcurrent Point Stimulation (MPS) Therapy

 How does MPS Therapy work?

 MPS protocols are followed delivering DC microcurrent to specific nerve roots, muscles bellies, trigger points, and acupuncture points.
+(Pictured below: Dramatic increased range of motion of restricted scapula.)

 Scar Tissue Release

 Scars, especially ones caused by surgery, can block the body’s bio-electric current travelling along meridians, as well as interfere with lymph flow, a critical part of the immune system.
 Scar tissue can also pull on the body’s connective tissues like an internal straightjacket resulting in compensation patterns, posture problems, and pain.
 Scar tissue can be reduced using MPS protocols to allow the body to heal quicker and improve range of motion.
+Click here for more information on scar release therapy.

 Why not use a traditional TENS device?